emirhantarhan00-sketch/MemForge/docs/spesification/COGNITIVE_SPESIFICATION.md

 ' The user has repetedly discussed STM32, ESP32, and embedded projects.'

 Belief:
-' High likelşhood that the user has a sustained interest in embedded systems.
+' High likelyhood that the user has a sustained interest in embedded systems.

 Evidance Properties:
 - Associated with one or more claims